syndesisio/syndesis.io/content/community/engineering_guidelines.md

 When the design proposal is finished and the UX design is accepted (which means that the PRs are merged), then Tasks for UI and Backend are created (plus in any other repository required).
 These Tasks are connected directly to the original Epic and moved to column "In Progress Tasks".
 Work on those Taks result in associated PRs which are reviewed and eventually merged.
+If the tasks are clear from the Epic and Design proposal descriptions, then no extra Task issue needs to be created, which wouldn't add any extra information.
+Instead the PR can be connected directly to the Epic and moved to the "In Progress Tasks".

 When every Task associated with an Epic is done, the Epic issue is closed moved from "Running Epics" to "Epics Done".